What are the importance and structure of chromosomes?

 The DNA molecule is packaged into thread-like structures called the chromosomes in the nucleus of each cell, Each chromosome is made up of DNA tightly coiled many times around the proteins called the histones that support its structure.

 Each chromosome has a constriction point called the centromere which divides the chromosome into two sections or “arms” The short arm of the chromosome is labeled the “p arm”, The long arm of the chromosome is labeled the “q arm”, The location of the centromere on each chromosome gives the chromosome its characteristic shape, and it can be used to help describe the location of the specific genes.

 Each chromatid consists of protein and a nucleic acid called DNA which carries the genes that carry the genetic traits of the living organism, DNA is the nucleic acid that forms the chromosomes that present in the cell nucleus and it carries the genes.

-The bodies of multicellular living orgnisms contain two kinds of cells which are the somatic cells and the reproductive cells, The somatic cells are all the body cells except the reproductive cells.
+The bodies of multicellular living organisms contain two kinds of cells which are the somatic cells and the reproductive cells, The somatic cells are all the body cells except the reproductive cells.

-All the somatic cells contain 23 chromosomes in the human, The humans have 23 pairs of chromosomes, And 46 chromosomes for a total, Each species of plants and the animals has a set number of chromosomes.
+All the somatic cells contain 23 chromosomes in the human, The humans have 23 pairs of chromosomes, and 46 chromosomes for a total, Each species of plants and the animals have a set number of chromosomes.